TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/009 File data storage.md

 What's going on here?

 The method is private, because this class should be responsible for determining when to load data.
+No outside class should tell this class to load data.\
+First we check if the data is already loaded, and if so, we return.\
+Then we check if there is a file, and if not, we just create a new "empty" DataContainer.\
+If there is a file:
 We read all the content of the file, it returns a string.
 Then that string is deserialized into a `DataContainer`, and assigned to the field variable.